Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Maries County, MO immediately.
-If you have already performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Maries County, MO will build an unwavering defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Maries County, MO as soon as possible.
+If you have already completed a field test and have been arrested for a DUI in Missouri, your Maries County, MO DUI attorney will build an unwavering defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.

 Traffic Checkpoints in Maries County, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to systematically screen drivers for behaviors like driving under the influence.
+A checkpoint is a temporary roadblock used to randomly check drivers for driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Lawmakers in Missouri have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+Missouri legislators have entertained banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Police departments in Maries County and around Missouri do not use checkpoints as heavily as they used to, but it is still wise to educate yourself on your rights and the rules regulating checkpoints.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Maries County and throughout Missouri are not as prevalent as they once were, but it is still wise to familiarize yourself with your rights and the rules regulating checkpoints.
+If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance